 - The lactic acid system (Anaerobic glycolysis) must then take over as the predominant source of energy production.
 High intensity (but sub-maximal) exercise can last for between 3 and 5 minutes using this system

 - If the exercise continues at a high intensity, and so Oxygen is not available at a fast enough rate to allow aerobic metabolism to take over, the production of lactic acid will reach the point where it interferes with muscular function.
-This is called the Lactate threshold.
+This is called the Lactate Treshold.

 - Muscles begin to fatigue when ATP resynthesis can no longer match demand.

 - Due to the necessity of Oxygen being present for aerobic metabolism, the first few minutes of low to moderate intensity exercise are powered by anaerobic metabolism.